sahanbull/academic-kickstart/content/authors/admin/_index.md

 **If you are interested in research internship (remote/onsite) / PhD opportunities on AI for Education, contact me with your CV and a prospective proposal!!**

 Sahan is a lecturer affiliated with the UCL Centre for Artificial Intelligence currently contributing to the [TAICo](https://taico-project.eu), [X5GON project](https://x5gon.org) and [HumaneAI project](https://www.humane-ai.eu), working with [Emine Yilmaz](https://sites.google.com/site/emineyilmaz), [Mutlu Cukurova](https://mutlucukurova.wixsite.com/uclatlab) and [John Shawe-Taylor](http://www0.cs.ucl.ac.uk/staff/J.Shawe-Taylor).
-He is also part of [the UNESCO Chair on AI team](https://unesco.org.uk/unesco-chair-on-artificial-intelligence-at-university-college-london/) His research interests lie in the theme: "Improving AI-enabled systems for lifelong learning".
+He is also part of [the UNESCO Chair in Artificial Intelligence team](https://unesco.org.uk/unesco-chair-on-artificial-intelligence-at-university-college-london/) His research interests lie in the theme: "Improving AI-enabled systems for lifelong learning".
 Before joining UCL, he worked  in several research roles in the industry in cybersecurity and personalised advertising domains, where he gained experience in user state modelling in a big data landscape.

 ## Recent News
 - Our paper, titled [AI-enhanced rapid diagnostic testing platform for mass opisthorchiasis screening](https://www.nature.com/articles/s41598-025-16893-7), describing the joint work with Khon Kaen University in Thailand, has been accepted to [Nature Scientific Reports](https://www.nature.com/srep) (IF:4.3, 3rd most cited journal in the world).
 - We present 3 papers at [26th Int.
 Conf. on Artificial Intelligence in Education (AIED'25)](https://aied2025.itd.cnr.it), 1) our full paper titled [Rethinking the Potential of Multimodality in Collaborative Problem Solving Diagnosis with Large Language Models](https://arxiv.org/pdf/2504.15093) (Oral, ***Best Paper @ AIED***) is accepted to the  main track while 2) paper "Exploring Human–AI Complementarity in CPS Diagnosis Using Unimodal and Multimodal BERT Models" (Oral) is accepted to the [Multimodal Interactions and Explainable AI for Reflective Physical and Virtual Learning](https://sites.google.com/view/mixailearn/aied2025) workshop and 3) paper "Explainable Collaborative Problem Solving Diagnosis with BERT using SHAP and its Implications for Teacher Adoption" (Oral) is accepted to the [XAI-Ed: Pedagogy-Founded Explainable AI for Transparent, User-Centered AI in Education](https://www.xai-ed.net/) workshop.
 - My most recent collaboration with Thailand, focusing on AI in Healthcare, titled ["AISIM: evaluating impacts of user interface elements of an AI assisting tool"](https://doi.org/10.1371/journal.pone.0322854) was published in the PLOS One Journal.

+## Current Students
+- Kester Wong (PhD Candidate, UCL IoE)
+- Zekun Wu (PhD Candidate, UCL CS)
+- Max Norris (PhD Candidate, U. of Edinburgh)
+- Junyuan Liang (PhD Candidate, UCL IoE)
+- Nadeeshani Aththanagoda (Incoming PhD Student, U. of Peradeniya)